Safety lamp: History and development

 Both the Davy and Stephenson lamps were fragile.
 The gauze in the Davy lamp rusted in the damp air of a coal pit and became unsafe, while the glass in the Stephenson lamp was easily broken, and allowed the flame to ignite firedamp in the mine; later Stephenson designs also incorporated a gauze screen as a protection against glass breakage.
 Developments, including the Gray, Mueseler and Marsaut lamps, tried to overcome these problems by using multiple gauze cylinders, but glass remained a problem until toughened glass became available.

 Improper use of safety lamps defeated the purpose of the safety lamp and caused risk.
 When the flame went out in a lamp there was a temptation for the collier to open and relight it.
 Some opened the lamps to light tobacco pipes underground.
 Both of these practices were strictly forbidden.
 The miner was expected to return to the shaft, a round trip of up to a few miles, to relight an extinguished lamp.
 For men on piece work paid for what they produced, a relighting could cost them perhaps 10% of their day's pay, encouraging them to take the risk.
+Miners would also damage the mesh to make the lamp brighter.
 To prevent dangerous relighting (or opening the lamp to light a pipe), from the mid-century onwards, and particularly after the 1872 act, lamps had to have a lock mechanism which prevented the miner opening the lamp.
 Two schemes existed: either a special tool was required which was kept at the pit head, or else opening the lamp extinguished the flame.
 The latter mechanism can be seen in the Mueseler, Landau, and Yates lamps below.
 Such a lamp was known as a protector lamp, a term picked up and used as a company name.
 Only on the return to the bank could the lamp man open the lamp for refilling and service.
 Various different locking mechanisms were developed; miners tended to be ingenious in finding ways of circumventing them.
 A number of additional lit lamps were supposed to accompany each gang of men, but restricting the number was an obvious economy for the pit owners.